Swedish Dental Society

 The Swedish Dental Society (Svenska Tandläkare-Sällskapet) is a Swedish odontological and dental organization.

-It was founded on 21 November 1860, and got its current name in 1881.
-Originally a learned society, since December 1984 it has been a foundation with more emphasis on supporting dental research financially.
-It also provides for dental post-college education and arranges conferences.
+It was founded on 21 November 1860 and got its current name in 1881.
+Although originally a learned society, since December 1984, it has been a foundation with more emphasis on financially supporting dental research.
+It also provides for post-college dental education and arranges conferences.

 The current chair is professor Per Vult von Steyern.